DennisGrisham/NYC_airbnb_price_prediction/README.md

 - **Test set evaluation** — The default thresholds are R² ≥ 0.50 and MAE ≤ 40.0 (set as command-line arguments when running the evaluation).
 - **Model registration and lifecycle management** — The `register_model` step and MLflow commands handle transitions between Staging and Production.
 - **Reproducible predictions** — Achieved by running `mlflow models predict --env-manager conda` with the registered Production model.
 - **Release tracking** — Outputs are stored in W&B, MLflow’s tracking/registry, and the local `outputs/` folder for hand-off.
+W&B runs and artifacts are logged under the project nyc_airbnb (see link above).
 - **Scheduled retraining with safety checks** — The same pipeline supports weekly updates with a pass/fail gate and targeted recovery steps.